Criticism of socialism: Mass killings

 Many commentators on the political right point to the mass killings under communist regimes, claiming them as an indictment of socialism.
-The Black Book of Communism has been one of the most elaborate academic works to make this point.
+The Black Book of Communism has been one of the most elaborate popular works to make this point.

-Counter-criticism

-Defenders of socialism state that the mass killings under communist regimes were aberrations caused by specific authoritarian regimes, and not caused by socialism itself, and point to mass deaths in wars that they claim were caused by capitalism and anti-communism as a counterpoint to those killings.
+Defenders of socialism state that the mass killings under communist regimes were aberrations caused by specific authoritarian regimes and not caused by socialism itself.

-Nathan J. Robinson, editor-in-chief of the left-wing progressive Current Affairs magazine, has defended socialism from criticism, arguing that socialism means "human beings should care about one another and share their resources fairly in a way that ensures nobody is deprived".